Discipline: Visual Arts

 Amanda Wood has been a volunteer in my classroom in the Montessori setting.
 Her love and dedication to give children an experience of how things are made in the world is her strong focus.
 Each child was able to see a table loom and use it to make a 10"x10" piece of weaving.
 Her patience and care gave the children the confidence they needed to complete the task.
 Becky Evermon, Teacher, Tyee Elementary

 Amanda loves to share the artistic process.
 Textiles offer many opportunities to explore materials with all of our senses while also integrating almost any aspect of curriculum.
 Amanda is also well versed in a number of design activities that can help develop a child's artist eye.
 She is happy to customize a workshop or additional sessions based on class needs.
-Past projects have includes finger knitting, yarn bombing, or material or design explorations.
+Past projects have included finger knitting, yarn bombing, or material or design explorations.

-Weaving can be used to explore pattern, simple machines, story telling and even binary code while developing fine motor skills.
+Weaving can be used to explore pattern, simple machines, storytelling and even binary code while developing fine motor skills.
 In addition to learning the techniques of weaving, children will also experience the full design process.
 They will begin with choosing materials and developing a considered design, then we will make simple looms together that can be used over again.
 We'll learn a number of plain weave techniques.
-Alternative materials like recycled paper, natural materials, and found objects can all be incorporated.
+Alternative materials like recycled paper, natural materials and found objects can all be incorporated.
 Children can work on individual weavings or as a group to make bookmarks, tablemats, pouches or wall hangings.